chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 **P2 after P1 check**
 After P1 checks, P2 should never bet with the K for the same reason as P1 should never initially bet with the K.
-P2 should always bet with the A because it is the best hand and there is no bluff to induce by checking.
+P2 should always bet with the A because it is the best hand and there is no bluff to induce by checking (the hand would simply end and P2 would win, but not have a chance to win more by betting).

 Therefore we assign P2's strategy after P1 check:
 - Bet Q: $$b$$